 8. Ability to Adapt & Prioritize Across Multiple Tasks and Unexpected Situations

 Sales associates juggle various tasks and work against tight deadlines with competing priorities.
 Adaptability is key to thriving in this environment.
 The ability to adjust to whatever's thrown your way and reprioritize on the fly is critical to your success.

 Show adaptability by reacting to unexpected situations in a calm manner, remaining open to trying new ideas if an initial solution you offer doesn’t work, and by taking on new roles or responsibilities when needed.

 For example, if a prospect asks you a question you don’t know the answer to, remain calm and reply, “You know, I don’t know the answer to that offhand, but I’ll find out and follow up with an email by the end of the day.”

-9. Active listening
+9. Active Listening and Trust-Building